RenanFrancaDev/Online_Library/README.md

 ## Status

-Project connected to the API, missing route to sign up.
+Project connected to the API, missing...
+- route to sign up
+- cryptography
+- component modal
+- ensure a error mensage type number, in the input pages (register)

 ## Installation